tom-steel/Banned-Phrases/aircrew/b/index.md

 ## Bumboozle
 (v.)
 To confuse the audience usually with over complicated unnecessary facts and figures.

+## Bunched
+(adj.)
+Tense or concerned about something.
+Eg. “there’s nothing to worry about so don’t get~”

 ## Burning holes in the sky*
 (v.)
 Flying in the same piece of airspace for a long period of time.